rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/put-update-server-servers-server-id.rst

     PUT /servers/{server_id}

-This operation updates one or more editable attributes for a specified server.
+Updates one or more editable attributes for a specified server.

 The attributes that can be edited are: name, accessIPv4, and accessIPv6.
 You can update any or all of the 				attributes in a single request.

 .. note::
    If you try to update a server by using the server bookmark link, the response code is 300, unless you 					use the Accept: application/json;version=1.1 header with the request.

 In the URI, specify the target server ID.

 In the request body, specify the element ``server``, followed by the attribute, for example ``name``, with the new value for that attribute.
 You can include one or more attributes in 				the server element.